 We’ve said it before and we’ll say it again: it’s never too late to start learning a new language.
 Becoming a polyglot offers social and cognitive benefits at any stage of life, whether you’re in high school, at the peak of your professional career, or recently retired.
 That being said, there is certainly an ideal time to begin a new language — when the brain most easily absorbs new sounds and patterns — and all this happens during a child’s K-8 years.
 Here are a few of the many advantages of starting them out young.

 Young kids’ minds are constructed and developed on a daily basis according to the stimuli they receive from their environment.
-Because their cognitive abilities are just beginning to take form, everything they learn is absorbed in a much more natural way - that is, they don’t have to try to learn their native language, it just happens (we certainly can’t remember learning the ins and outs of English grammar as toddlers).
+Because their cognitive abilities are just beginning to take form, everything they learn is absorbed in a much more natural way — that is, they don’t have to try to learn their native language, it just happens (I certainly can’t remember learning the ins and outs of English grammar as a toddler).

 As we all know, learning a foreign language opens up possibilities that go far beyond holding a simple conversation.
 You can spend time in countries where your second (or third) language is spoken, form friendships with diverse groups of people, and gain more knowledge about important cultural traditions.
 The takeaway here is that kids who are exposed to another language at a young age develop an interest in all of this.
 They’ll form an appreciation for a world much larger than their backyard, resulting in an open mind and an enhanced curiosity that will stay with them as they get older.

 A helpful tip for incorporating foreign words into your child’s vocabulary is to read them their favorite books in another language.
 Instead of reaching for the English version of the all-time classic Good Night Moon or Shel Silverstein’s The Giving Tree, try them out in Spanish or French.
 Your kids will thank you one day!